 4. Defective Crimping or Soldering

 Any time an electrical joint is present, there’s a risk.
 Crimping is the most common type of bond used to attach wires to terminals.
-If performed by an inexperienced technician or used in instances where soldering should have been used, the crimp might not be secure and could shake loose.
+When crimps are not done properly it can lead to short circuits or open circuits within the product.
+Or, the crimp could spontaneously fail, even if it passed a functional test.
+Regardless of whether you are hand crimping or using a machine, it is important to ensure equipment is set up correctly for the size of wire you are crimping.
+If it is performed by an inexperienced technician or used in instances where soldering should have been used, the crimp might not be secure and could shake loose.
 Crimps are also more susceptible to overheating.
 In applications that involve movement or exposure to vibration, soldering the wires to terminals forms a stronger, more reliable bond.
 However, a soldered joint can also have issues — if the temperature is too hot or too cold, or the soldering gun tip is not the correct size.

 If you suspect an issue with your wiring harness, or if you are in the process of designing a new harness for your product, work with an original manufacturer like iCONN Systems.
 We are a top-tier designer and manufacturer of custom connectors and cable assemblies, with the experience and expertise to help you build or replace your wiring harness with confidence.